-Any heart rate faster than 100 beats per minute is a tachycardia, which is also referred to as tachyarrhythmia.
+Any heart rate faster than 100 beats per minute is defined as tachycardia, which is synonymous with tachyarrhythmia.
 With the exception of sinus tachycardia during physical activity, all tachycardias should be considered pathological and the clinician’s task is to clarify the cause of the tachycardia.
 The cause may range from benign to highly malignant, which is why expeditious management is warranted.

 - Heart failure

 - Renal failure